 How We Tested Hiking Shoes

 The recommendations on this list are the result of intensive testing and thorough observation.
-“Hiking” is a broad term, and not all people who hike have the same needs.
-While compiling our roundup, we considered the intended use of each individual model.
+“Hiking” is a broad term, and not all hikers have the same needs.
+While compiling our roundup, we considered each individual model’s intended use.
 We paid careful attention to comfort, stability, outsole traction and grip, and long-term durability.

-Senior Editor Chris Carter took over the guide in August 2022, and has been rummaging around his shoe rack and combing the interwebs ever since to bring you the most current, deserving selection possible.
+Senior Editor Chris Carter took the wheel on this guide in August 2022 and has been rummaging around his shoe rack and combing the internet ever since to bring you the most current, deserving selection possible.
 Chris has thru-hiked the Triple Crown of long trails in the United States: the Pacific Crest Trail, the Continental Divide Trail, and the Appalachian Trail.
-He’s plodded back and forth across the country in countless different models of shoes, and knows the importance of dialing in on the perfect fit for various adventures and terrain.
+He’s plodded back and forth across the country in countless different models of shoes and knows the importance of dialing in on the perfect fit for various adventures and terrain.

 Buyer’s Guide: How to Choose the Best Hiking Shoes